-We are, and always have been, regionally accredited by The Higher Learning Commission.
+We are, and have always been, regionally accredited by the Higher Learning Commission, a regional accreditation agency recognized by the U.S. Department of Education.
 This accreditation guarantees that our programs meet certain levels of quality standards.

-Graduates of programs which are approved to lead to licensure, endorsement, or certification may be subject to additional requirements for the receipt of their licensure, endoresement, or certification in the state in which they intend to teach or administrate.
+Graduates of programs which are approved to lead to licensure, endorsement, or certification may be subject to additional requirements for the receipt of initial licensure, endorsement, or certification in the state in which they intend to teach or administrate.